· Nacho Coll · Comparisons · 12 min read

 IPFS Ninja

-- Dharma (Free) — 500 files, 1 GB storage, 1 API key, 1 dedicated gateway.
+- Dharma (Free) — 50 files, 1 GB storage, 2 GB monthly bandwidth, 1 API key.
 A genuine free tier that lets you build and ship a small project without entering a credit card.

 Pinata